eclipse-kuksa/kuksa.apps/kuksa-traccar-client/Readme.md

 ## Test deplyoment
 The start.sh script is suitable to be used for kuksa-hawkbit prototype in kuksa.invehicle

+## Build install images
+Small helper to build app packages suitable to be deployed with the prototype kuksa-downloader, in this folder execute

+`./mktestpackage.sh`

+Build SIMPLE_ and DOCKER_images. to save time (or if you have no docker installed) set `BUILD_DOCKER` to 0 in the script

 ### Kill and mark uninstalled
 `pkill -ef  traccar-client.py`